Final Stages of a Figurative Painting

-Two different techniques for figurative painting
+What are two different techniques for figurative oil painting?

 Artists who paint the figure in oils can usually be divided into those who paint in the wet-in-wet or direct painting method (alla prima), and those who use the layered, or indirect painting method.

 With the direct method, the painting is completed in one sitting.
 It is stylistically very different from the indirect or layered approach, because every brushstroke is applied while the painting is still wet.

 With the indirect method, the painting is build up layer by layer, where each layer is allowed a substantial amount of time to dry before applying the next layer.

 There are many other aspects and choices for artists regarding figurative painting, such as realistic or abstract painting, but I’m speaking mainly of techniques here and not styles.

 Usually though, technique and style go hand in hand.
 One’s style is based on the techniques, tools and materials that are used.
 But for the purpose of this blog, I simply want to talk mainly about the painting method I like to use the most — the classical painting method of painting with many layers.